futel/twilio-sip-server/README-deploy.md

 ## Get the outgoing SIP function URLs

-List the services to find the domain_base.
+List the environemnts to find the environment URL.

-    twilio serverless list services

-The outgoing dev SIP function URL is https://<domain_base>-dev.twil.io/sip-outgoing.
+    twilio serverless:list environments

-The outgoing prod SIP function URL is https://<domain_base>-prod.twil.io/sip-outgoing.
+The outgoing SIP function URLs are https://<environment URL>/sip-outgoing, e.g. https://dialer-1780-stage.twil.io/sip-outgoing.

-## Create new dev and prod SIP domains
+## Create new stage and prod SIP domains

-Use the domain found in the previous step to determine the outgoing SIP function URLs.

-    twilio api:core:sip:domains:create --domain-name direct-futel-dev.sip.twilio.com --friendly-name direct-futel-dev --sip-registration --emergency-calling-enabled --voice-method GET --voice-url '<DEV FUNCTION URL>'
+    twilio api:core:sip:domains:create --domain-name direct-futel-stage.sip.twilio.com --friendly-name direct-futel-stage --sip-registration --emergency-calling-enabled --voice-method GET --voice-url '<STAGE FUNCTION URL>'

     twilio api:core:sip:domains:create --domain-name direct-futel-prod.sip.twilio.com --friendly-name direct-futel-prod --sip-registration --emergency-calling-enabled --voice-method GET --voice-url '<PROD FUNCTION URL>'

 Use the SIP function URLs found in the previous step.

 Note that if the SIP domain already exists, this will fail instead of updating the domain.
-The web GUI must be used.
+The web GUI must be used to make changes, if that is necessary.

 ## List the SIP domains to get the created SID